 You have improved access to the University if you are a disabled student

-For more information about what your NUSU officers have been up to this year, head to the officers' pages and check out their updates.
-In addition to the NUSU officers, your academic student reps have been busy creating change within your Schools or Institutes.
+For more information about what your NUSU officers have been up to this year, head to the officers’ pages and check out their updates.
+In addition to the NUSU officers, your Academic Reps have been busy creating change within your Schools or Institutes.
 Find your School or Institute below and see what your reps have changed for you.

 Your Reps' Big Academic Wins

 At NUSU we work in partnership with the University to ensure that you have a fully functioning Academic Rep system in place that will help achieve the changes that you want to see in your Course and School.
 Click on your School to find some of the wins they have achieved for you.